Focus and Scope

 All articles submitted to the IDS Bulletin undergo a peer review process managed by Issue Editors.
 Each article receives a minimum of two rigorous reviews from reviewers of the Issue Editors’ choosing, at least one of which is a blind review from a reviewer outside IDS.
 Contributors see anonymised referees’ reports together with an editorial view summarising the decision of the reviewers (accept as stands, minor revisions, revise and resubmit, reject).
-Two review cycles are allowed taking up to a maximum of 16 weeks; this fast turnaround assists the journal’s aim of producing issues on cutting-edge topics.
+Two review cycles are allowed taking up to a maximum of 16 weeks.

 The IDS Bulletin is intended for a wide audience of researchers, students, practitioners and policymakers and articles may vary in tone from technically academic to more concise and accessible styles within any given issue and across volumes as a whole.

-Six issues of the IDS Bulletin are published each calendar year, in January, March, May, July, September and November, comprising one volume.
+Four to six issues of the IDS Bulletin are published each calendar year, comprising one volume.

 The journal will also periodically release Archive Collections drawing together archive articles on particular themes or by specific authors to coincide with an event, and have a new introductory piece by Issue Editors explaining the relevance of the articles to current development discourse and debate.